Dental Crown Kirkland | Juanita Bay Dentist Skip to main content

 What are Dental Crowns and Bridges?

-Dental crowns are like protective caps for damaged teeth.
+Dental crowns in Kirkland are like protective caps for damaged teeth.
 They restore shape, strength, and appearance.
-When a tooth is cracked or has a large filling, we might recommend covering it with a dental crown to protect it from further damage.
+When a tooth is cracked or has a large filling, we might recommend covering it with a dental crown in Kirkland to protect it from further damage.

 Read More